dnbaker/sketch/README.md

         3. We also support arbitrary divisions using fastmod64 with DivBBitMinHasher and its corresponding final sketch, FinalDivBBitMinHash.
     3. One-permutation counting bbit minhash
         1. Not threadsafe.
+7. ModHash sketches
+    1. mod.h
+    2. Estimates both containment and jaccard index, but takes a (potentially) unbounded space.
+    3. This returns a FinalRMinHash sketch, reusing the infrastructure for minhash sketches, but which calculates Jaccard index and containment knowing that it was generated via mod, not min.
 8. HeavyKeeper
     1. hk.h
     2. Not threadsafe currently.